EternityForest/hardlinep2p/README.md

 ##### CONVERT(val, unit, to)
 Convert val from unit to to, as in CONVERT(1,'in','mm').
 Same as traditional spreadsheets.

+##### NUMINPUT(val, default, unit)
+Create an input box for the viewer, return the inputted val or the default.
+User can change the unit, but returned value is always in selected unit.

+Input box values are not saved anywhere and disappear when you leave the page.
+They are meant for making quick calculators.

+These input boxes show in feed view and and in table view, but currently do not show in edit view.

 ### Sync

 To sync, you must enable the sync server on a node by giving it a server name in the global settings panel.
 This creates a standard HardlineP2P service that will show up